-Have you ever signed up for a new account, but once it came time to create a password, your spirits dropped a little?
-It’s hard enough to remember one password, let alone multiple ones.
+Have you ever set up a new server, database, or admin account but once it came time to create a password, you struggled to come up with a new one?
 Panic sets in as the security suggestions prompt you to add more numbers and unique characters.
-How am I going to remember this?
-Why does this even matter if I’m the only one who accesses this account?
+It’s hard enough to remember one password, let alone multiple!

 Passwords and Brute Force Attacks